oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 : An entity that relies on the Referenced Token and fetches the corresponding Status List Token to validate the status of that Referenced Token.
 Also known as Verifier.

 Status List:
-: An object in JSON or CBOR representation containing a compressed byte array that lists the statuses of many Referenced Tokens.
+: An object in JSON or CBOR representation containing a compressed byte array that represents the statuses of many Referenced Tokens.

 Status List Token:
 : A token in JWT (as defined in {{RFC7519}}) or CWT (as defined in {{RFC8392}}) representation that contains a cryptographically secured Status List.